georgesoto2000/automated_reset_tests/README.md

 Captures are taken using OpenCV and OCR (the engine used is pytesseract wrapper for Google Tesseract) is used on the captures to verify on screen menus (OSMs). sky-remote.js file is used for RCU emulation (from https://github.com/dalhundal/sky-remote)

+sky.py has the defined classes and reset_tests.py contain the test functions.